-The model described herein represents the DoN acquisition workforce system for a single career field.
-Primary data for the model were developed at a meeting with the DoN director of Acquisition Career Management (DACM) on May 23, 2017.
-The model is based on the parallel accumulations and flows of three critical parts of the acquisition workforce system: (1) people, (2) knowledge and experience, and (3) work.
+The model described herein represents the DoN AWF system for a single career field.
+Primary data for the model were developed at a meeting with the DoN DACM on May 23, 2017.
+The model is based on the parallel accumulations and flows of three critical parts of the AWF system: (a) people, (b) knowledge and experience, and (c) work.
 The model is purposefully simpler than the actual system to facilitate describing and understanding the workforce-related drivers of acquisition performance.
-For instance, the model depicts only the government acquisition workforce and does not include the government research and development or readiness and sustainment workforces, nor does it include industry contractors.
+For instance, the model depicts only the government AWF and does not include the government research and development or readiness and sustainment workforces, nor does it include industry contractors.